 Frederick Richard Rowley was the second son of William Jepson Rowley of Bridgnorth, Shropshire and was educated in Hereford.
-In 1882, at the age of about 14, he was taken to Leicester where he became sub-curator of the museum.
-Rowley held first-class certificates for geology, botany with a strong knowledge of zoology and photography.
+In 1882, at the age of about 14, he moved to Leicester where he became sub-curator of the museum.
+Rowley held first-class certificates for geology and botany.
+He also had a strong knowledge of zoology and photography.
 He worked at the museum for twenty years and regularly lectured at the city’s Institution.

 Rowley and RAMM

 Rowley held the post of curator at RAMM for 32 years.
 A report in the daily gazette on 26 November 1921 recorded that RAMM’s governors unanimously agreed that he ‘was in every respect the best man to be appointed’.